PROFILE

 ART HISTORY Since my early days at art school I have continued to read and enjoy art history and visiting exhibitions.
 Growing up in East Anglia, local heroes include John Constable, Thomas Gainsborough, Alfred Munnings, Edward Seago and Leonard Squirrel but Iooking further afield, the Dutch School, JMW Turner, the French Impressionists and John Singer Sargent all feature in my top ten.
 I could reel off at least a hundred others’ but I’ll spare you that !

 3D From a very early age, I enjoyed drawing and painting but also making things with wood – so much so that at one time I toyed with becoming a woodwork teacher.
 Later, on my Foundation Art and Design course I became totally absorbed with sculpture, doing extra evening classes and at one time I thought I would pursue it further but the lure of graphics and a regular source of income won me over.
 When I was about 17 or 18 I saw a large retrospective exhibition of Auguste Rodin at the Hayward Gallery in London and was blown away !
-Movement, line and form stayed with me though-out and I believe this has influenced my 2D compositions to this day.
+Movement, line and form stayed with me throughout and I believe this has influenced my 2D compositions to this day.

 3. What does your work signify or represent ?